n-kb/blog-v1/_posts/2017-09-07-meyer-revisited.md

 Similarly, the incentives currently in place in academia do little to foster truth-seeking.
 Instead, researchers who want to succeed professionally need to publish a lot and fulfill grant contracts.
 Those who do best are the ones who will not hesitate to kill a result if it shows that the assumptions of the organization that funded the project were false.
 A successful researcher today is a researcher who will not let the truth come in the way of a good funding opportunity.<sup><a name='note_17' id='#note_17' class='note_anchor' href='#foot_17'>17</a></sup>

 Few journalists make finding factual truths their main goal and a dwindling number of academics do.
 Hopefully, the programs of the Volkswagen Stiftung will help these minorities find each other and conduct interesting projects.
 But we need to review our expectations: As long as the incentives to produce and communicate untruths remain in place in academia and in the newsroom, Philip Meyer's vision of academics and journalists working hand in hand will remain a mirage.

+***

+The questions and answers session brought to the fore several other examples of successful collaborations between academics and journalists.
+The Jupyter Notebook, a way to share code in an easy-to-read format, is a good example of a project steered by both academics and practitioners (not only journalists).
+The collaboration between investigative journalist Sam Roe and Lee Newman of the University of Colorado is also remarkable.
+But again, I don't deny that there are hundreds of scientists and journalists doing great things, I just hypothesize that the incentives in place for the thousands of others are such that they probably won't work together on truth-seeking projects.

+Another participant argued that we should not call "journalism" the work of a newsroom that is not dedicated to finding or communicating the truth (similarly, we should not call "science" anything that is not aimed at coming closer to the truth).
+While I agree for "science" and prefer the term "academia", I'd argue that "journalism" refers to a medium and not to a practice.
+Beyond the irrelevant lexicographical debate lies a strategic choice: Should one try to reform a newsroom to steer it towards making truth-seeking its core mission, or should one work outside of it?
+I don't have an answer.

 <h4>Newsletter</h4>